Mouthless-Stoat/sigil101/src/ch2/3-types.md

 print(string)          # Test99String
 ```

-> Be careful with change string at an index, be sure you are replacing the character with another string or you will encounter unexpected result.
+> Be careful when changing string at an index, be sure you are replacing the character with another string or you will encounter unexpected result.

 ## The Dictionary Type